selldream2/My-Project/Arduino/Smart-Farm/Components/3-OLED Display.md

   - To control the OLED display you need the adafruit_SSD1306.h and the adafruit_GFX.h libraries.
 Follow the next instructions to install those libraries.
   - Open your Arduino IDE and go to Sketch > Include Library > Manage Libraries.
 The Library Manager should open.
   - Type “SSD1306” in the search box and install the SSD1306 library from Adafruit.
+  - After installing the SSD1306 library from Adafruit, type “GFX” in the search box and install the library

+- Funtions
+  - `display.clearDisplay()` – all pixels are off
+  - `display.drawPixel(x,y, color)` – plot a pixel in the x,y coordinates
+  - `display.setTextSize(n)` – set the font size, supports sizes from 1 to 8
+  - `display.setCursor(x,y)` – set the coordinates to start writing text
+  - `display.print(“message”)` – print the characters at location x,y
+  - `display.display()` – call this method for the changes to make effect